tangshuang/storagex/README.md

 String to be prepended to each key.
 It is recommended to use '.' like 'com.docker.service.data'.

-Notice: two HelloStorage instances SHOULD NOT have same namespace, or some conflict may come out.
+Notice: two StorageX instances SHOULD NOT have same namespace, or some conflict may come out.

 **expire**